antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 In the previous exercises we have focused on the differences between two groups within the colon dataset.
 Another starting point of your analyses could be a gene of interest.
 We already encountered AXIN2 in our analysis.

 Try to analyze which genes show a correlated expression pattern with AXIN2 in our dataset.
 Which genes are in the top3?
-(See chapter 7 of the tutorial, â€œFind genes correlating with your genes of interestâ€�)
+(See chapter 7 of the tutorial, *Find genes correlating with your genes of interest*)

 **Question 7b:**

 In the differential expression analysis between normal and adenoma samples, we also found AXIN2 to be differentially expressed.
 Therefore it is possible that the correlation analysis is biased (in other words, the correlation is solely caused by the 2 groups of samples).

 To investigate whether there is a bias, we can inspect the correlations for the top 3 genes of the correlation analysis in 2GeneView by clicking on the gene name.
-Tip: You can use 2GeneView to select for a subset of samples (so you can assess the significance of correlation in only the adenomaâ€™s or only the normal samples).
+Tip: You can use 2GeneView to select for a subset of samples (so you can assess the significance of correlation in only the adenoma's or only the normal samples).

 **Question 7c:**

 You can strengthen the argument of a correlation between 2 genes if such a relation can be identified in other cohorts as well.
-In R2, we can easily check this relation in all datasets that are available by using the â€˜2D-distributionâ€™ from the 2GeneView page.
+In R2, we can easily check this relation in all datasets that are available by using the *2D-distribution* from the 2GeneView page.

 Examine the 2D distribution of the gene which is most promising.
 Is this correlation only found in our dataset or does this correlation also apply to other datasets?